cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

 Use of version control with notebooks and Streamlit dashboards is still important.
 We recommend ensuring that any object be in version control and fully reproducible if any of the following are true:

-1. It is shared outside of the immediate DOE team
+1. It is shared outside of the immediate DOE team.
-1. It is used for any recommendation, publication, or data product
+1. It is used for any recommendation, publication, or data product.
 1. It is used operationally (i.e., someone looks in on it regularly).

 ### Connecting a repository